Immanuel Kant: Kant's critical project

-Kant's term for the object of sensibility is intuition, and his term for the object of the understanding is concept.
+Kant's term for the object of sensibility is 'intuition', and his term for the object of the understanding is 'concept'.
 In general terms, the former is a non-discursive representation of a particular object, and the latter is a discursive (or mediate) representation of a general type of object.
 The conditions of possible experience require both intuitions and concepts, that is, the affection of the receptive sensibility and the actively synthesizing power of the understanding.
 (Note: More technically, Kant puts his general point that all genuine knowledge requires both sensory input and intellectual organization by saying that all knowledge requires both "intuitions" and "concepts" (e.g., A 50 / B 74).
 Intuitions and concepts are two different species of the genus "representation" (Vorstellung), Kant's most general term for any cognitive state (see A 320 / B 376–7).
 At the outset of the "Transcendental Aesthetic", Kant states that an "intuition" is our most direct or "immediate" kind of representation of objects, in contrast to a "concept" which always represents an object "through a detour (indirecte)"—that is, merely by some "mark" or property that the object has (A 19 / B 33).
 In his logic textbook, Kant defines an intuition as a "singular representation"—that is, one that represents a particular object—while a concept is always a "universal (repraesentation per notas communes)", which represents properties common to many objects (Logic, §1, 9:91).)
 Thus the statement: "Thoughts without content are empty, intuitions without concepts are blind."
-Kant's basic strategy in the first half of his book will be to argue that some intuitions and concepts are pure—that is, are contributed entirely by the mind, independent of anything empirical.
+Kant's basic strategy in the first part of Critique of Pure Reason will be to argue that some intuitions and concepts are pure—that is, are contributed entirely by the mind, independent of anything empirical.
 Knowledge generated on this basis, under certain conditions, can be synthetic a priori.
-This insight is known as Kant's "Copernican revolution", because, just as Copernicus advanced astronomy by way of a radical shift in perspective, so Kant here claims do the same for metaphysics.
-The second half of the Critique is the explicitly critical part.
-In this "transcendental dialectic", Kant argues that many of the claims of traditional rationalist metaphysics violate the criteria he claims to establish in the first, "constructive" part of his book.
+This insight is known as Kant's "Copernican Revolution" because just as Copernicus advanced astronomy by way of a radical shift in perspective, so Kant here claims to do the same for metaphysics.
+The second part of the Critique is the explicitly critical part.
+In the "Transcendental Dialectic", Kant argues that many of the claims of traditional rationalist metaphysics violate the criteria he claims to establish in the first, "constructive" part of his book and inevitably to contradictions.
 As Kant observes, however, "human reason, without being moved by the mere vanity of knowing it all, inexorably pushes on, driven by its own need to such questions that cannot be answered by any experiential use of reason".
-It is the project of "the critique of pure reason" to establish the limits as to just how far reason may legitimately so proceed.
+It is the project of the Critique to establish how far reason may legitimately so proceed.